shamiam1980/inverstors_app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## VIP NOTE

+<u>To correctly deploy a new build:</u>

+- Frontend developer runs `npm run build` to create a new build

+- Frontend developer uploads the build to the subdomain root folder

+- Frontend developer sends the build to the backend developer to inject the new `index.html` file only, to sync file hashes between frontend and backend

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**